 A view is a virtual table that consists of a subset of data from a table.
 The content of a view is defined by the query.
 A view takes up little space because it doesn’t copy all data from the given table but only a subset of data as defined by the view.
 Note that a view can also display a combination of data from one or more tables.
 Views allow you to hide the complexity of large data and instead narrow in on areas of interest.

 16. What is a database transaction?

 A transaction is a single logical (atomic) unit of work, in which a sequence of operations (or none) must be executed.
 A transaction has a defined beginning and end.
 You can commit or roll back a transaction.

 Business analysts play very important roles in organizations by helping them make better decisions.
 However, being a great business analyst also requires technological skills, one of which is SQL.
-We’ve present only some of most popular SQL questions in this article.
+We’ve present only some of most popular SQL interview questions in this article.